The Norbert B. Enzer, MD, Endowed Lectureship in Psychiatry

 With a specialty in child psychiatry, Dr. Enzer is a widely published author, a member of numerous professional societies and committees, a fellow of the American College of Psychiatrists, and a frequent visiting professor.
 He has served with leadership and prominence on virtually every child and adolescent psychiatry board, as well as on federal government review groups for child psychiatry and education.
 In recognition of his vast contributions to the field of psychiatry, Dr. Enzer has been a most deserving recipient of numerous awards including the 1997 Career Services Award from the Mental Health Association in Michigan in recognition of his professional lifetime achievements.

-Contributions to the Norbert B. Enzer, MD, Endowed Lectureship in Psychiatry may be made by printing out and completing the Pledge form (PDF, 20KB) and mailing it to:
+Contributions to the Norbert B. Enzer, MD, Endowed Lectureship in Psychiatry may be made by visiting https://givingto.msu.edu/gift/ and searching for the Enzer Endowment or by printing out the Pledge Form and mailing it to:

 535 Chestnut Road, Room 300